 Extended Opportunity Program & Services (EOPS) / Cooperative Agencies Resources for Education (CARE)

-EOPS begins accepting applications on the following dates (eligible applicants admitted on a first come filigible applicants admitted on a first come first serve basis):
+EOPS begins accepting applications on the following dates (eligible applicants admitted on a first come first, served basis):

 Spring: March 1st